 Recreational hunting causes inevitable pain and suffering to animals and is not an effective form of pest management.
 In the limited circumstances where shooting is carried out as part of a pest animal management program, professional marksmen have been shown to be more effective than recreational hunters.
 The RSPCA opposes recreational hunting, or the act of stalking or pursuing an animal and then killing it for sport, due to the inherent and inevitable pain and suffering caused.

 Key differences between recreational hunting and pest animal management

-The answer is no, although pest animal management sometimes involves the ground shooting of animals as a control method, it is different to hunting in a number of ways.
-For example:
+Although pest animal management sometimes involves the ground shooting of animals as a control method, it is different to hunting in the following ways.

 Pest animal management programs are carried out with the aim of reducing the negative impacts on agricultural production and natural resource systems, using the most humane, target specific, cost effective and efficacious techniques available.
 In contrast, most hunting is primarily done as a desire to kill pest or game animals as a recreational activity.